Walls, fences and hedges – the boundaries between our properties – are not barriers to pollinators.

 * SCHOOLS ARE HELPING BEES : POLLI:NATION

-In this innovative biodiversity project, 260 UK schools & a growing number of community groups & individuals are helping pollinators.
-Secondary & Primary school pupils are surveying their school grounds or garden to learn what pollinators need, making sure there is plenty of food & shelter.
+In this innovative biodiversity project, 260 UK schools, community groups & individuals are helping pollinators.
+Secondary & Primary school pupils survey their garden or school grounds to learn what pollinators need, making sure there is plenty of food & shelter.

 Young people have been making school grounds into pollinator havens – creating vertical green walls & night-blooming flower beds, debating pesticide use & lobbying to change school maintenance regimes.
 BBCT is involved.
-The project, developed by the charity Learning through Landscapes (LTL)*, is funded by the Heritage Lottery Fund and is being evaluated by Stirling University.
+Read more about the Polli:Nation scheme :

 Go to http://www.easyfundraising.org.uk/invite/2P51H7/ & click to sign up.
 Look through the easyfundraising website, choose a retailer & click on your purchase.
 The retailer will give you a cash reward that easyfundraising turns into a donation for BBCT, as well as an extra £1 from your first donation at no extra cost to you.